Applying for a Loan or a Grant

 In order to qualify for a loan or a grant, the applicant must have been accepted for a recognised professional training in individual psychoanalytic psychotherapy leading to accreditation with the appropriate (psychoanalytic) section of the UKCP, BPC or ACP, or for couple or family therapy, or group analysis.

-The applicant must have fulfilled the entrance requirements of their Training Organisation with respect to personal psychotherapy.
-They must currently, and for the duration of their training, be in at least twice weekly individual therapy with a psychoanalytic psychotherapist who is accredited with the UKCP or BPC to provide such individual therapy to adults.
+The applicant must have fulfilled the entrance requirements of their Training Organisation which should include a mandatory requirement for personal psychotherapy with sessions not less than twice weekly throughout their training.
+Personal therapy must be with a psychoanalytic psychotherapist accredited by the UKCP or BPC to provide individual therapy to adults undertaking a professional psychotherapy training.

 Loans and Grants